 Winter pruning of fruit trees usually results in vigorous growth.
 The harder the fruit tree is pruned in winter the more vigorous the growth will be in spring.
 Winter pruning is used to train a tree to a particular shape or to encourage substantial growth.
 Winter pruning is recommended for newly planted trees up until the tree has achieved the desired height and shape.

 In general, summer fruit tree pruning retards growth.The already established framework is maintained.
 The new growth that follows is tamed and is much less vigorous than growth following winter pruning.
 This allows more energy to be put into fruit.
 Once a system of summer pruning is established, very little winter pruning of the framework is required

-The only fruit trees which require a defined pruning period are apricots which should be pruned very early in the dormant season as soon as the leaves turn yellow, around late March early April.
+The only fruit trees which require a defined pruning period are apricots which should be pruned only when the trees are actively growing (eg spring or summer)

 Winter pruning time for other fruit trees is from autumn, when the tree is beginning to lose its leaves, through to spring,as the flowers are beginning to open.

 Summer fruit tree pruning can be carried out before or after harvest.
 ‘Summer pruning’ may even be carried out in autumn!

 Remember: Winter pruning promotes vigorous growth; summer pruning inhibits growth.

 - Winter prune young deciduous fruit trees such as apple, pear (always lightly), peach, nectarine and plums.